26 Types of Moths in Washington State

 This moth can be found in meadows and open areas with flowering plants throughout Washington state.

-During the day, it remains hidden among the flowers, but at night it comes out to feed on nectar and pollen.
+During the day, it remains hidden among the flowers, but at night, it emerges to feed on nectar and pollen.

 It is active from May to October as an adult moth and is most often seen in late summer.

-The larval form of this species is also known as the Variable Oakleaf Caterpillar and feeds on various deciduous trees such as maple, oak, birch, hickory, and ash.
+The larval form of this species is also known as the Variable Oakleaf Caterpillar.
+It feeds on various deciduous trees, such as maple, oak, birch, hickory, and ash.

-The caterpillars are very colorful, with a striped body of various shades of green and black and orange and yellow spots.
+The caterpillars are very colorful, with a striped body in various shades of green, black, and orange, with spots of yellow.

 They can be found during spring and summer and should be handled carefully as they can sting if disturbed.

-The Strawberry Crown Moth is an important pollinator for many plants in the region and is a common sight in Washington state.
+The Strawberry Crown Moth is a common sight in Washington state and is an important pollinator for many plants in the region.

 Though it may appear intimidating due to its striking coloration and size, it poses no threat to humans and is harmless.